Go to file

 f2 = C.x^3

-AS = as_cover(C, [f1, f2], prec=1000)
+AS = elementary_cover([f1, f2], prec=1000)

-Note that defining abelian cover may take quite a long time, since several parameters are computed.
+Note that defining a cover may take quite a long time, since several parameters are computed.
 Again prec parameter is optional and is required to compute some parameters of the cover.
 Note that the functions f1, f2 must be polynomials in x and y so that AS has ramification points at infinity.

 Similarly, the are classes as_function, as_form, as_cech and one can write AS.x, AS.dx, etc. There are also methods holomorphic_differentials_basis(), de_rham_basis(), coordinates(), expansion_at_infty(), valuation() etc. Note that some functions e.g. _holomorphic\_differential\_basis_ have optional threshold parameter.
 Increase it in case of problems.